-There are two principles behind GPA's beef sourcing policy, implemented to mitigate the risks of deforestation and human rights abuses across the supply chain:
+There are two principles behind GPA and Assaí's beef sourcing policy(1), implemented to mitigate the risks of deforestation and human rights abuses across the supply chain:

-Traceability and transparency: all GPA beef suppliers are required to declare information on the slaughterhouses (rank 1) and ranches (rank 2) they work with, and register this information in the GPA traceability system.;

-Geo-monitoring: GPA is not in direct contact with the ranches.
-Suppliers use a satellite geomonitoring system to verify that these ranches meet the zerodeforestation policy criteria, as listed below.
-If this verification process finds non-compliance, then the ranch in question is blacklisted and not allowed to sell products through GPA.
+- Traceability and transparency: All GPA and Assaí beef suppliers are required to declare information on the slaughterhouses (tier 1) and ranches (tier 2) they work with, and register this information in the GPA and Assaí traceability system. - Geo-monitoring: As retailers, neither GPA nor Assaí are in direct contact with the ranches.
+Suppliers use a satellite geo-monitoring system to verify that these ranches meet the zero-deforestation policy criteria, as listed below.
+If non-compliance is found during the dual verification process operated by GPA and Assaí (see below), then the ranch in question is blacklisted and not allowed to sell products through GPA or Assaí.